 Especially in my early stage career, the opportunities I got were primarily from putting myself out there and doing it over and over until I had a response.
 So, getting yourself out there in front of people is fundamental, as nobody is waiting for you to call.

 But putting yourself out there is only half the battle – when you show up, you best come correct.
 Make it super easy for the people you are contacting to see your value and what you can do for them.
 Connect the dots in their mind, be very explicit and clear about what you’re offering and what they’ll receive.

 For bonus points, you can even tease some of it.
 Some things I did in the early days were speculative 2 page taster usability evaluations as part of my cold email.
 There’s no question this takes effort, but if there are specific companies/people that you’d go above and beyond to impress, it’s always worth thinking about what moves you could make to really get you noticed.

 At the start, go where you can be supported and learn

-The real making of me as a UX designer was at JustGiving, at my first in-house role.
+The real making of me as a designer was at JustGiving, at my first in-house role.
 Why?
-They had a mature UX team with senior UX designers who were able to mentor me as a Junior UX designer and give me space to grow and learn.
-At the very start of your career, if you’re able, prioritise roles where you get that supportive environment.
+They had a mature UX team with senior UX designers who were able to mentor me as a junior designer and give me space to grow and learn.
+This is something I just wouldn’t have got at Mind Candy at that time.

 Try everything once

 One of the best pieces of advice was given to me early in my career by a colleague, who told me “try everything once and then see what you like“.
-Freelancing vs being in house at a startup vs being inhouse at a large company vs working at an agency – each experience is so different and you’ll learn a completely different skill set.
-I recommend trying as many different environments as a UX designer as you can so that a) you learn more and b) you get to see where you truly thrive and come alive.
+Freelancing vs being in house at a startup vs being in-house at a large company vs working at an agency – each experience is so different and gives you the opportunity to learn different skill sets.